Gradient-Based Join Ordering: Cost Model and Training Details

 We represent a triple pattern $tp$ using an embedding vector $e_{tp}$.
 It consists of a concatenation of the embeddings of the subject, predicate, and object of the triple pattern and an indicator dimension that this is a triple pattern node ($i=0$):

-For the individual embeddings, we follow the approach proposed by GNCE~\cite{gnce} and use \emph{rdf2vec}~\cite{rdf2vec} embeddings.
+For the individual embeddings, we follow the approach proposed by~\citeauthor{gnce} and use \emph{RDF2vec}~\cite{rdf2vec} embeddings.
 These work similarly to \emph{word2vec} embeddings and provide a high-dimensional semantic representation of the entity, encoding its neighborhood and function within the graph.
 We also add the \emph{count} $c$ of the entity to the embedding.
 The count represents the number of times the entity ($s$, $p$, or $o$) appears in the graph.
 This serves as a simple yet meaningful prior quantity to estimate cost, as it can represent an upper limit.
 In case an entity is a variable, all dimensions of the RDF2Vec embedding are set to 1.
-Finally, we prepend an indicator dimension $v$ to the full embedding to signal that the entity is constant ($v=0)$ or a variable ($v=1$).
-Altogether, we represent an entity $x$ like
+Finally, we prepend an indicator dimension $v$ to the full embedding to signal whether the entity is constant ($ v=0$) or variable ($v=1$).
+Altogether, we represent an entity $x$ as

-We choose 100-dimensional vectors for RDF2Vec, hence a complete embedding for an entity is 102-dimensional.
+We choose 100-dimensional vectors for $rdf2vec$, hence a complete embedding for an entity is 102-dimensional.
 A full embedding for a triple pattern is then 307-dimensional.
-As join nodes carry no inherent information, they are represented as 307-dimensional vectors where the first 306 dimensions are set to 0 and the indicator dimension is set to $i=1$.
+Join nodes carry no inherent information, but it is still important to provide initial embeddings so they can be sufficiently distinguished by the GNN.
+Those embeddings should purely be able to differentiate the join nodes, but do not encode any order (as the order is not predetermined for GBJO).
+Hence, for each query and every join node within, we sample a vector from a standard Gaussian distribution (normalized to unit length) matching the input dimension.
+This is then used as the initial representation of the join node.